Student Success Stories

 A virtual exchange When COVID-19 required Culinary Management students and faculty to cancel a planned NSCC International trip to the Philippines for the Culinary Cup, an international culinary competition, all was not lost.
 Students and faculty organized a virtual, culinary exchange that would bring the tastes of Nova Scotia to the Southeast Asian nation.

 Building a legacy Antonia Wareham graduated from the first Pathways to Shipbuilding Program, offered in partnership with Women Unlimited in 2015.
-Today, she's a Journeyperson Welder at the Halifax Shipyard and a mentor to others.
+Today, she's a Red Seal Welder at the Halifax Shipyard and a mentor to others.

 Two-Eyed Seeing Kieran Wasuek Johnson spent her summers discovering nature alongside Mi'kmaw Elders on the Bras d'Or Lakes.
 Today, she's a camp mentor who weaves traditional knowledge and formal training to protect, discover and experience Unama'ki.